pymupdf/PyMuPDF/docs/document.rst

       *(New in v1.18.7, changed in v1.18.9)*

-      PDF only: **Experimental:** Investigate eligible fonts for their use by text in the document.
+      PDF only: Investigate eligible fonts for their use by text in the document.
 If a font is supported and a size reduction is possible, that font is replaced by a version with a character subset.

       Use this method immediately before saving the document.
 The following features and restrictions apply for the time being:

       * Package `fontTools <https://pypi.org/project/fonttools/>`_ **must be installed**.
 It is required for creating the font subsets.
+If not installed, the method raises an ``ImportError`` exception.
       * Supported font types only include embedded OTF, TTF and WOFF that are **not already subsets**.
       * The script directory must be available for writing temporary files during the subsetting process.
       * **Changed in v1.18.9:** A subset font directly replaces its original -- text remains untouched and **is not rewritten.** It thus should retain all its properties, like spacing, hiddenness, control by Optional Content, etc.